Big Stone Gap, Virginia: Museums

 Big Stone Gap is home to several museums.
 The June Tolliver House, located on Jerome Street, is home to the Trail of the Lonesome Pine, the official outdoor drama of Virginia.
 The Southwest Virginia Museum Historical State Park is located in the downtown area in the former home of C. Bascom Slemp.
 Construction of the building was completed in 1895 and purchased by Slemp in 1929.
 Before his death in 1943, Slemp established the C. Bascom Slemp Foundation and hoped to see the house turned into a museum.
 In 1946 the state of Virginia acquired the home, and the Slemp Foundation donated the initial collection from Slemp's personal belongings.

-Big Stone Gap also hosts the Harry W. Meador, Jr. Coal Museum.
+Big Stone Gap also hosts the Meador Coal Museum.
 Meador, to whom the museum is dedicated, collected many of the objects displayed in the museum from his time with the Westmoreland Coal Company during the first half of the 20th century.
 The museum was dedicated in 1982 after his death.

 Federal court

-The federal building named for C. Bascom Slemp was built in 1912 and it continues to house a division of the United States District Court for the Western District of Virginia.
+The federal building named for C. Bascom Slemp was built in 1912 and it housed a division of the United States District Court for the Western District of Virginia until the division's closure in 2023.